OngDeZhi/tp/docs/UserGuide.md

 <br/>

-> :bulb: Deletion only works when you have at least two watchlists.
+> :bulb: Deletion only works when you have at least two watchlist.

-> :warning: If you delete your currently active watchlist, then the watchlist whose index is 1 in the list after the deletion will become your active watchlist.
+> :warning: If you delete your currently active watchlist, then the watchlist whose index is 1 in the list (after the deletion) will become your active watchlist.

 <br/>